 Broadcast PR works in a similar way as old-school news outreach.
 Much like everything else, you need to have a strong news story to attract attention.
 It also helps if your story has a strong visual or emotive angle.
 You need to make sure that you are prepared before you initiate contact because when you are working with TV or radio teams, they are generally on a tight deadline.
 If you’re not time-conscious, it can hinder your chances of success, both immediately and in the future.

 6. Integrated communications

 It has been found that tech PR works better when combined with other powerful aspects of communications.
-Integrated communications is a technique that ensures that all forms of communications and messages work together and complement each other.
+Integrated communication is a technique that ensures that all forms of communication and messages work together and complement each other.
 It involves applying tech PR as part of a strategy to build a positive brand image.
-Since integrated communications incorporates all types of PR, it should also include a great website, captivating social media, and strategic email marketing.
+Since integrated communication incorporates all types of PR, it should also include a great website, captivating social media, and strategic email marketing.

 Now that you know what tech PR is and how it can help your startup, all you need to do is start putting everything you’ve learned in motion.
 It may seem like a daunting task but, if you’ve got all the pieces, everything will come together just like the pieces in a puzzle.

 A startup launch story might not attract large media outlets, but you can pique their attention and start building a media footprint by focusing on the human element.
 You can develop a narrative about your startup that is original to your brand and inspirational and THAT is what you should pitch to the media.